HackYourFuture-CPH/program/courses/Foundation/web-architecture-101/lesson-plan.md

 Key points:

-- http listen, handle request
+- HTTPS listen, handle request
-- what HTTP requests/responses "look like"
+- What HTTP requests/responses "look like"
-- serving static content
+- Serving static content
-- it is just software.
+- It is just software.
 We can extend it!
-- any language, but we'll be using JavaScript
+- Any language, but we'll be using JavaScript

 ### Data and APIs

 Key points:

 - TODO
-- data store services (in the abstract).
+- Data store services (in the abstract).
 Peristing data away from the web server.

 ### More complex setups